fernanda-rabacal/AvenantChat/README.md

 ### How to run the project / Como rodar o Projeto:

 🇺🇸 This repository has the frontend and the backend of the application.
 To run the project with Docker, you need to install it.
 Clone the repository to your computer and follow the steps to run the project with Docker.
 To run this project without Docker, you need to have Node.js and npm installed.
-Also, you need to have Mongodb Compass.
+Also, you can connect to Postgres Database through Dbeaver.
 After you cloned the repository, enter in the respectives folders and see the steps below to run the code.

 🇧🇷 Este repositório contém o frontend e o backend da aplicação.
 Para rodar o projeto com Docker, é necessário tê-lo instalado.
 Clone o repositório no seu computador e siga os passos para rodar o projeto com Docker.
 Para rodar este projeto sem Docker, você precisa ter o Node.js e o npm instalados.
-Além disso, é necessário ter o MongoDB Compass.
+Além disso, você pode se conectar ao banco Postgres pelo Dbeaver.
 Depois de clonar o repositório, entre nas pastas correspondentes e veja os passos abaixo para rodar o código.

   #### Docker